matthelliwell2/J2Blocks/README.md

 [→ J2Blocks Documentation](http://docs.morbz.de/j2blocks/)

+This fork has been modified to use the FileBackedCache for regions for that it can support a large number of regions without running out of memory.
+However, the generates worlds currently sometimes have some corrupt chunks in thme for some unknown reason.

 Example
 ------
 In this example we want to create a Minecraft world that is paved with melon-blocks.
 We want to create a huge structure of glass and want to set door on top of it.
 From the [Example.java](https://github.com/MorbZ/J2Blocks/blob/master/doc/Example.java):